mitchhentges/stetho-example/README.md

 ## Building the App

-1. Using IntelliJ/Android Studio, import "build.gradle"
+1. Using IntelliJ/Android Studio, import `build.gradle`
 2. Run the app using "Shift-F10", or the big green "run" button